Tranquillizers, Sedatives and Hypnotics: Forensic Analysis

 Drug classes and the GABA-A story

-Almost every drug on this syllabus bullet (barbiturates, benzodiazepines and Z-drugs) works at the GABA-A receptor, a chloride-channel ionotropic receptor in the CNS.
+Barbiturates, benzodiazepines and Z-drugs all act at the GABA-A receptor, a chloride-channel ionotropic receptor in the CNS.
 Channel opening lets chloride in, hyperpolarises the neuron and drops firing rate.
 The three classes potentiate the receptor at different sites, which is why their toxicology profiles differ.

 Barbiturates.
 Cyclic derivatives of barbituric acid.
 They prolong the chloride-channel open time at GABA-A, and at higher doses directly open the channel without GABA.
 That direct-agonist behaviour explains why barbiturate overdose has no ceiling on CNS depression and is far more lethal than a BZD equivalent.
 Sub-classes by duration of action: long (phenobarbital, anti-epileptic), intermediate (amobarbital), short (secobarbital, pentobarbital), ultrashort (thiopental, methohexital, IV anaesthetics).

 Benzodiazepines (BZDs).
 Fused benzene plus seven-member diazepine ring.
 Allosteric modulators that need GABA to be present and increase the frequency of chloride-channel opening.
 Pure BZD overdose rarely kills an adult on its own; the cause of death is almost always combination with alcohol, opioids or barbiturates.
-The Indian set to remember: alprazolam (anxiety, the stupefying-robbery favourite), diazepam (anxiety, status epilepticus), lorazepam (status epilepticus, premedication), nitrazepam (hypnotic, Schedule H1) and clonazepam (epilepsy, panic).
+The principal Indian casework agents are: alprazolam (anxiety and the most common agent in stupefying-robbery cases), diazepam (anxiety, status epilepticus), lorazepam (status epilepticus, premedication), nitrazepam (hypnotic, Schedule H1) and clonazepam (epilepsy, panic disorder).
 Antidote: flumazenil, a competitive antagonist at the BZD site.

 Z-drugs.
 Zolpidem, zopiclone, eszopiclone.
 Not benzodiazepines structurally but bind the alpha-1 subunit of GABA-A selectively.
 Same drink-spiking potential as alprazolam in Indian casework.
 Zolpidem is Schedule H1.